-Today, I write to you with extra special love in my heart, as this recipe for my Simply Best Marinara Sauce is one that has a lot of meaning for me.
+Today, I write to you with an extra twinge in my heart, as this recipe for my Simply Best Marinara Sauce is one that has a lot of meaning for me.

 It was rich, full-bodied, sweet, and absolutely aromatic and divine.
-In the restaurant, we made sauce in giant TWO HUNDRED quart stock pots…EVERY DAY.
-It was a labor of love, as we started early in the morning, tenderly simmered the ingredients and stirring with a giant paddle that resembled an emergency kayak paddle.
+However, it was also simple, straight forward, and accessible.
+In the restaurant, we made it in giant TWO HUNDRED quart stock pots…EVERY DAY.
+It was a labor of love, as we started early in the morning, tenderly simmered the ingredients and stirring with a giant paddle that resembled an oar.

-I’ve scaled this recipe down a whole lot for ya to make a perfect 2 quarts…enough for dinner, lunch tomorrow, and a little for the freezer for whenever you need.
+I’ve scaled this recipe down a whole lot for you to make a perfect 2 quarts…enough for dinner, lunch tomorrow, and a little for the freezer for next time.

-It’s a really simple recipe.
-The trick is to make sure to give the onions lots of love until the tomatoes go in.
+The trick here is to give the onions a lot of love.
 You want to build excellent flavor without scorching your ingredients.

-First, heat about 1 tbsp. of olive oil over medium-high heat and add your onion, salt, and italian seasoning.
+First, heat about 1 tbsp. of olive oil over medium heat and add onions, 1 tsp. salt, and Italian seasoning.

-Once everything starts sizzling, lower your heat to medium or even medium-low (depends on how hot your stove gets!) and cook your onions for about 10-15 minutes.
+Once everything starts sizzling, keep your heat at medium, or even medium-low (depends on how hot your stove gets!) and cook your onions for about 10-15 minutes.

 Don’t rush this part!
-If you cook your onions too fast, they will start caramelizing and turning black.
+If you cook your onions too fast, they will burn.
 You don’t want that in your sauce.
-Not only will it taste off, it will make your sauce have black stuff throughout it.
+Not only will it taste off, it will make your sauce have huge black flecks throughout it.

 This, my foodies, is your sauce.
 Isn’t it gorgeous?
 Doesn’t it look so thick and hearty?

 Simmer this sauce on your stove for 30 minutes at minimum, up to several hours.
-The longer you simmer, the thicker and richer your sauce will be.
+The longer you simmer, the thicker, richer, and sweeter your sauce will be.
 If I have the time, I let it go at least an hour, sometimes two.

-If you like chunky sauce, simply use your stirring spoon, a potato masher, or whatever else to mash up your tomatoes as you stir.
-Just keep doing this every time you stir during the cooking process, and you will end up with a nice, rustic sauce.
+If you like chunky sauce, simply use your stirring spoon to break up your tomatoes as you stir and you will end up with a nice, rustic sauce.

 You can also use a blender, but the sauce will be hot and it can be a little messy.